 Yamaha DT1 Restoration

 Yamaha’s DT1 was introduced in 1968 and is sometimes referred to as the original dual sport motorcycle.
 It was the first time you could buy a bike that was street-legal, off-road capable, affordable, and reliable by the standards of the time.
-Compared to modern bikes its performance is pretty terrible but it still looks cool and is easy to work on due to the simplicity of the two-stroke, air-cooled engine.
+Compared to modern bikes its performance is subpar at best but style points are high and it is easy to work on due to the simplicity of the two-stroke, air-cooled engine.

-A lot of the work I’ve done so far has been bolt-on replacement parts, there are a surprising number of items still being sold and reproduced for old Yamaha enduros.
+There are a surprising number of items still being sold and reproduced for old Yamaha enduros.
 KDI Reproductions was particularly helpful, they sell replacement seat pans and a number of rubber components for the DT1 that I couldn’t find anywhere else and would have been extremely difficult to make myself.
-However, the bike is 55 years old and some parts are unavailable so I’ve also had to refresh/repair certain items.
+However, the bike is 55 years old and not all parts are available.
+Some creativity is required when you encounter a part beyond repair.

 Parts Replaced: